 Saving a few dollars a month on account licenses can cost you well over 1000x the value of that monthly savings in the event of just one ransomware attack.
 I repeat: Saving a few dollars a month on licenses can cost you well over 1000x the value of that monthly savings in the event of just one ransomware attack.

-In addition, people who feel safe to work on their devices and work systems will do so more effectively and are more likely to learn how to use the tools you give them effectively.
-They get excited by the potential impact the tool can have on the business and on their work day, just like you did when you invested in it.
+In addition, people who feel safe working on their devices and work systems will do so more effectively and are more likely to learn how to use the tools you give them effectively.
+They get excited by the potential impact the tool can have on the business and on their workday, just like you did when you invested in it.
 You need to capitalize on that!

 Here’s a few perks associated with assigning everyone their own account: